AdobeDocs/experience-manager-cloud-service.en/help/assets/workfront-integrations.md

 The [!DNL Workfront for Experience Manager enhanced connector] enables enhanced business processes with end-to-end workflows and provides personalized end-to-end client experiences and central storage.
 Adobe offers a standard connector and an enhanced connector to integrate the two solutions.
 See the supported features below for a comparison and see [what is new in the [!DNL enhanced connector]](https://one.workfront.com/s/csh?context=2467&pubname=the-new-workfront-experience).

-[!DNL Workfront for Experience Manage enhanced connector] enables your organization to:
+[!DNL Workfront for Experience Manager enhanced connector] enables your organization to:

 * Auto-create linked Experience Manager folders in Workfront and organize the folders based on Workfront Portfolios, Programs, and Projects.
 * Synchronize Workfront project metadata with linked Experience Manager folders.